Centre for the Study of the Viking Age

 • LEE, CHRISTINA, 2016.
 Threads and Needles: The Use of Textiles for Medical Purposes.
 In: CLEGG-HYER, MAREN and FREDERICK, JILL, eds., Textiles, Text, Intertext Boydell & Brewer.
 103-117

-PhD supervision: I welcome to proposals on aspects of early Medieval English and Viking culture (especially the relationship between material culture and text), and any aspect of medieval medical humanities, such as l disease, health care and disability studies.
+PhD supervision: I welcome to proposals on aspects of early Medieval English and Viking culture, especially on aspects of medieval medical humanities, such as l disease, health care and disability studies.

 Current commitments allowing, I would be delighted to supervise students who are interested in medical medicine (texts, theories and practice), concepts of health and illness (texts and language), as well as interdisciplinary approaches (with contemporary research).